pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 ![wreath-thomas](/assets/images/2021-03-24-21-40-52.png)

 At last we get to find out what Thomas looks like!
-After a look around there's nothing obvious in the website.
+After a search around there's nothing obvious in the website.

 Going back to our earlier scan we see other areas to investigate, like this: